Connecticut nightclub shooting leaves 1 dead, 4 wounded, police say

 One person was killed and four others wounded in a shooting at a nightclub in Connecticut early Sunday, authorities said.

-The shooting was first reported on Twitter about 3 a.m. in Hartford's South End, police said.
+The shooting was first reported on Twitter about 3 a.m. in Hartford's South End, the Hartford Police Department said.

 Hartford police Lt.
 Paul Cicero said the shooting took place inside the Majestic Lounge on Franklin Avenue, and that a “long, complex investigation" was underway.